luminai-companion/luminai/README.md

-# luminai
+# LuminAI
-The app for the LuminAI chat bot.
+Cross-platform Godot app for the LuminAI service.